saphyron/HypeCrawler/README.md

     + MYSQL_DATABASE    - Name of database.
     + SCRAPER           - Mode in which the program will run. (all, jobindex, careerjet)

+For local-execution (Webstorm):
+1 Pull project to computer
+2 Run npm install
+3 Set up Configurations under "Edit Configurations" -> Node.js -> "Environment variables"

 ## API Reference

-* Program executed on Node, https://nodejs.org/en/
+* Program executed in Node.js, https://nodejs.org/en/
 * Data is stored in a MySQL database, https://www.mongodb.com/
 * Access to database enabled by MySQL npm-package, https://www.npmjs.com/package/mysql
 * Google's "Puppeteer" for Crawling and extraction of data from web, https://www.npmjs.com/package/puppeteer